St. Joseph Cathedral (Columbus, Ohio): 1887 to 1949

-In 1887, John Ambrose Watterson purchased the former home of William G. Deshler, built in 1848, to serve as a rectory for the cathedral.
+In 1887, Bishop John Ambrose Watterson purchased the former home of financier William G. Deshler for use as a rectory for the cathedral clergy.The diocese in 1907 purchased the Kelley Mansion on Broad Street to serve as the St. Joseph Cathedral school.

-Bishop James Hartley oversaw the addition of a copper roof in addition to new pews, sanctuary furniture, and pillars in 1913, at a cost of around $100,000.
-A decade later, a new E.M.
-Skinner organ replaced the original 1888 organ.
+Bishop James Hartley oversaw the addition of a copper roof on St. Joseph's in addition to new pews, sanctuary furniture, and pillars in 1913, at a cost of around $100,000.
+A group of iron support pillars was also removed, the altar replaced, and a marble railing installed in place of the wooden one.In 1923, the diocese purchased a new pipe organ for the cathedral from the Ernest M. Skinner & Company of Boston, Massachusetts.

+1949 to 1992

-In 1949, Bishop Michael Ready remodeled the sanctuary and installed the present baldachin, along with a new altar of botticino marble with onyx pillars.
-These renovations also added a Blessed Sacrament chapel, Marian chapel, and Terce chapel dedicated to St. Joseph.
-These changes to the Cathedral building were completed in 1953.
-He also razed the Deshler home and constructed the current bishop's residence and diocesan chancery building where it stood.
+In 1949, Bishop Michael Ready remodeled the sanctuary at St. Joseph's.
+He installed the present baldachin, along with a new altar of botticino marble with onyx pillars.
+The renovation also added a Blessed Sacrament Chapel, a Marian Chapel, and the Terce Chapel dedicated to St. Joseph.
+The renovations were completed in 1953.
+Ready also razed the old rectory, replacing with the bishop's residence and the diocesan chancery.

-John Carberry re-positioned the altar to allow for versus populum celebration of the Mass in 1965, and two years later the undercroft was excavated to create a parish hall with a kitchen, meeting rooms, and space for a bookstore.
+Bishop John Carberry re-positioned the altar at St. Joseph's to allow for versus populum celebration of the Mass in 1965.
+Two years later, the diocese excavated the undercroft to create a parish hall with a kitchen, meeting rooms, and a bookstore.
 More extensive remodeling of the sanctuary began in 1978.

+1992 to present

-In 1992, the exterior of the Cathedral was cleaned and restored, returning the sandstone to its original color.
-In 2000, the baldachino and Marian shrine were restored and re-plated.
+In 1992, the diocese cleaned and restored the sandstone exterior of St. Joseph's.
+In 2000, the baldacchino and Marian shrine were restored and replated.
 Polish artist Grzegorz Kucharski painted the depictions of the Holy Family that were hung in the apse in 2002, the same year the current organ was installed.

-The Cathedral interior before the renovations of 1978.

-The cathedral held a Respect Life Mass on January 22, 2021, to commemorate the 48th anniversary of the Roe v.
-Wade decision, and the liturgy was disrupted by about 8 pro-abortion protestors.
-Some held signs calling for the repeal of the Hyde Amendment.
-Representatives from the police and the church escorted the protestors outside.
-Robert J. Brennan issued a statement, thanking law enforcement and church officials, and the faithful who were present in prayer, saying they reflect "joy, hope, and mercy that marks our pro-life witness."

-In 2023, State Automobile Mutual Insurance Company donated its life-size Nativity scene to the Museum of Catholic Art and History, which has hosted the display in the following years.
-That same year, the parish territory of Holy Cross Church was merged into that of the Cathedral, with Holy Cross remaining open as a worship site.